hoobs-org/HOOBS/docs/SDK.md

 ```

 > This method is attached to the instance object you must access this from the `hoobs.instance([name])` command.

+## **instance.export()**
+This will generate an instance file and will return a URL to that file.
+If the export fails an error object is returned.

 ## **instance.remove()**
 This will remove this instance including all plugins and configurations.